 When Sentry detects a stack trace in the event data (either directly or as part of an exception), the grouping is effectively based entirely on the stack trace.
-This grouping is fairly involved but easy enough to understand.

 Depending on the information available, the following data can be used for each stack trace frame:

 - Normalized filename (with revision hashes, etc. removed)

 - Normalized context line (essentially a cleaned up version of the source code of the affected line, if provided)

 This grouping usually works well, but two specific situations can throw it off if not dealt with:

 - If you modify your stack trace by introducing a new level through decorators, your stack trace will change, and so will the grouping.
 To handle this, many SDKs support hiding irrelevant stack trace frames.
 For example, the Python SDK will skip all stack frames with a local variable called

 If no stack trace is available, but exception information is, then the grouping will consider the

 value of the exception, as long as both pieces of data are present on the event.
 This grouping is a lot less reliable because of changing error messages.

 If everything else fails, grouping falls back to messages.
 In this case, the grouping algorithm will try to use the message without any parameters, but if that is not available, it will use the full message attribute.